rajitbanerjee/amazon-price-tracker/README.md

 # Amazon Price Tracker
-A basic web scraping project in Python 3.
+A simple web scraping project in Python 3.
 * Track the price of an item on [Amazon UK](https://www.amazon.co.uk/) and get an email (only Gmail supported now) when the price of the product drops and is available at a discounted rate!
 * Written for fun after watching a basic YouTube [tutorial](https://www.youtube.com/watch?v=Bg9r_yLk7VY&t=1s) by